Cadborosaurus: The Pacific Sea Serpent

 Cadborosaurus has been seen in Pacific waters for nearly a century.
 Hundreds of witnesses, including ship captains, scientists, and everyday people, have reported a horse-headed serpent swimming off the coast.

-The sightings continue.
+Whether Caddy is a surviving prehistoric marine reptile, an unknown species of modern animal, a series of misidentifications, a persistent legend with no physical basis, or something science hasn’t yet explained, the sightings continue.
 The Pacific keeps her secrets in her cold, deep waters.
-And somewhere between California and Alaska, witnesses still report seeing something strange - something long and serpentine with a head like a horse, moving through the kelp forests and open waters of the Pacific coast.
+And somewhere between California and Alaska, witnesses still report seeing something strange – something long and serpentine with a head like a horse, moving through the kelp forests and open waters of the Pacific coast.

 Caddy, the friendly serpent of Cadboro Bay, swims on through the realm of cryptozoology, neither proven nor disproven, waiting for the evidence that will finally reveal what she truly is.